 Various water testing has been done over the years.
 The current program has been influenced by what we know to be important to swimming, clarity & fish, and within the constraints of our budget (lab testing is expensive).
 Currently we do two types of tests:

-- Deep water sampling of temperature and dissolved oxygen (DO).
+Deep water sampling Water is samples in order to measure the temperature and dissolved oxygen (DO).
 We’ve been monitoring two deep water locations.
 We take a measurement of temperature and DO every metre.
-The LWCA aims to expand the number of deep water test locations in the summer of 2018.
+The LWCA expanded the number of deep water test locations to 5 in the summer of 2018 which has provided interesting comparison data.

-- Chemistry test results show a generally worsening water quality trend, particularly in the 4 south end sampling locations.
+Chemistry test results show a generally worsening water quality trend, particularly in the 4 south end sampling locations.
 Nitrogen levels are well above the target range at all test locations while Phosphorus levels are within the target range at all locations.
 E-Coli only appears in any significant level in the south end locations.
 Total Coliforms are generally above the target level at all locations, and significantly higher at south end location where creeks flow into the lake.
-To look at the details, read the following document which provides data over 3 years:
+It should be noted that we have not yet taken a reading higher than the upper ‘safe for swimming’ limit established by Ontario for e-coli or total coliform levels.
+A full analysis of chemistry tests over the years can be is available in the file below: "Water quality analysis LWCA 2019".

 Lake Weslemkoon is classified as a highly sensitive lake trout lake.
 Tests show dissolved oxygen remains above the survival minimum of 6 mg/litre, but below their preferred range of 9.6-11.7 mg/l.
 It’s important to keep our lake trout, and important to keep our ‘highly sensitive lake trout lake’ classification, as the level of further human development on the lake is constrained by having this classification.